Syllabus for IELTS

 2. The Reading Test

 This test consists of three sections.
-The IELTS syllabus for this test varies according to the module of the IELTS that you take.
+The content for this test varies according to the module of the test that you take.
 In the Academic module, the sections contain a text each.
 The topics are those of general interest.
 You are required to answer 40 questions based on this material.
 The questions can be multiple choice, completion of notes and summaries, true or false types, etc.

 3. The Writing Test